RnLe/blaze2d/doc/symmetry.md

 # symmetry

-**Status:** Provides square/hex presets plus a densifier for high-symmetry paths, and mirror-parity projectors that are now enabled by default (with automatic lattice-driven inference).
+**Status:** Provides square/hex presets plus a densifier for high-symmetry paths, and mirror-parity projectors that can be opt-in (automatic lattice-driven inference is available but disabled by default while we debug the solver).

 ## Responsibilities